 In the coming months, we moved in together and became engaged.
 As my belly grew, Chris and I found a rhythm in our new life together.
 I didn’t for a moment second-guess the relationship or our decision; I felt happy and excited for the future.

-And yet, that old nagging question persisted: what’s my purpose?
-I looked forward to becoming a mother—I knew that new role would challenge and hopefully fulfill me like nothing else—but it didn’t erase my longing for an independent, creative passion; it only intensified it.
+And yet, that old nagging question persisted: What’s my purpose?
+I looked forward to becoming a mother.
+I knew that new role would challenge and hopefully fulfill me like nothing else—but it didn’t erase my longing for an independent, creative passion; it only intensified it.
 If someone asked, “What do you do?”
 I wanted to be able to talk about my skills and my passion with pride.
 I knew being able to do that was a gift I’d be giving my future child, too.

 There were many things I loved about my job, but it wasn’t sustainable.
-The pay was very low, and I lacked specialized training I needed for growth, including how to work with children with complex conditions and aggressive behaviors.
+The pay was very low, and I lacked the specialized training needed for growth, including how to work with children with complex conditions and aggressive behaviors.
 In my first trimester, I transitioned into more of an administrative role where I had less direct contact with the children.
 Completely exhausted, I’d close the door to my office, use my coat as a pillow, and take a nap.
 At the end of the day, I’d come home feeling drained and dissatisfied.
-Chris often left to play with his punk band, which was gaining popularity, leaving me to wonder about my own calling.
+Chris often left the house to play with his punk band (which was gaining popularity), leaving me to wonder about my own calling.

 It was 2010, and the Maker Movement was going strong in Portland.
 Everyone in our group of friends seemed to be committed to some kind of a creative endeavor.
 I admired the way everyone around me seemed to maintain passion projects—they were artists, jewelry designers, musicians—and I yearned for something to call my own.

 One day, as I sat in my office, alone with my thoughts, I looked down at my growing belly and wondered about the tiny being inside.
 I was seven months pregnant.
 Soon my world would change with no going back.
 Was time running out to make my mark as Jaime Schmidt?
-I turned to my computer and Googled “classes in Portland.”
+I turned to my computer and googled “classes in Portland.”
 I scrolled through the results, unimpressed.
 I’d tried random classes before and wanted something different.
 One entry caught my eye: a class called “DIY Shampoo,” hosted by a woman on the northeast side of town.
-During my pregnancy, I’d been thinking a lot about how to eat well and use safe products for the baby.
+During my pregnancy, I’d been thinking a lot about how to eat well and use products safe for the baby.
 Portland was full of natural food stores and co-ops that stocked all things natural, and I’d become accustomed to checking labels and making conscious decisions about what to use on my body.
 Making my own shampoo sounded fun.
 Plus, Chris and I were on a lean budget, and it couldn’t hurt to save a few bucks by making our own products.
 The class was that same night.
 I signed up.